Answer: The same thing that brings everyone down – believing a lie. For leaders it is believing a lie about oneself. The Big Lie.

-Hitler was so convinced that when the Germans had chance to defeat Britain they waffled, and the little boats were able to save the British troops crossing the English Channel at night at the Battle of Dunkirk.
-He believed this enough to tell his military men to be cautious.
+Hitler was so convinced of Aryan superiority that when the Germans had a chance to defeat Britain they waffled, and the little boats were able to save the British troops crossing the English Channel at night at the Battle of Dunkirk.
+Hitler believed this enough to tell his military men to be cautious.
 Germany could have wiped out England very quickly otherwise.
 Hitler believed his own theories.

 The American Civil War: